-Assess your ability to store and prepare food.
+Step Two: Assess your ability to store and prepare food

 Do you have or need cooking gear such as pots, pans, baking sheets, etc?

-Knowing this information ahead of time will help you to make informed decisions with meal and snack options.
+Knowing this information ahead of time will help you to make informed decisions about meal and snack options.